From April, this is where you can

 Manufacturer, Operator and Location

 MAURER SE is a leading specialist in the mechanical engineering and steel construction sectors with more than 1,000 employees worldwide.
 The company is the market leader in the field of structural protection systems (bridge bearings, expansion joints, anti-seismic devices, vibration dampers and monitoring systems).
-It also develops and manufactures vibration insulation for buildings and machines, roller coasters, Ferris wheels and special steel structures.
+It also develops and manufactures vibration insulation for buildings and machines, roller coasters, giant wheels and special steel structures.

 MAURER is involved in many spectacular large-scale projects, such as the world’s largest bridge bearings in Wasirabad, earthquake-proof expansion joints on the Bosporus bridges, semi-active vibration dampers in the Donau City Tower, or compression tension bearings for the Zenith Stadium in St. Petersburg.
 Among its showpieces in steel construction are BMW Welt and Munich airport’s Terminal II.
-Among its spectacular amusement rides are the world’s largest transportable Ferris wheel R80 XL in Mexico, the Rip Ride Rockit roller coaster at Universal Studios in Orlando, the Fiorano GT Challenge in Abu Dhabi, and the Launch Coaster in the Bayern-Park.
+Among its spectacular amusement rides are the world’s largest transportable giant wheel R80 XL in Mexico, the Rip Ride Rockit roller coaster at Universal Studios in Orlando, the Fiorano GT Challenge in Abu Dhabi, and the Launch Coaster in the Bayern-Park.